Arteinsana7/fullstack-intern-test-case-main/README.md

 This modal should allow the user to edit the question's name and choices.

 The API already provides the necessary endpoint to update a question.
 Find which one it is, and use it to save the edited data.

+#### My code :

+This may be the most difficult step I've encountered.
+I had problems with fetching the data, but later I realized it was a small routing issue.
+TypeScript types were also blocking my understanding of the PATCH method and modifying only the changed text.
+I spent some time looking for a way to render the questions with the modal.
+I found some deprecated methods in Ant UI, but I also spent a good amount of time understanding that I needed to fetch the courses first by code and then get the ID of each specific question to display it in the modal from Ant UI.

+I encountered problems with CORS and discovered that I could change some of the anonymous function methods, but I preferred to focus on making the PATCH method work and refactoring the functions to improve naming.

 ### Step 8 - duplicate a question